November 18, 2020

 Simply Chocolate has an impressive online store.
 Though it might look unconventional to some, its design elements set it apart from most eCommerce websites.

 Another excellent element is the single-page checkout.
-Here, shoppers can fill in their billing, shipping, and payment details on the same page, which can make the transaction process faster.
+Here, shoppers can fill in their billing, shipping, and payment details on the same page, streamlining the transaction process.

 Design-wise, the website looks minimal but colorful.
 The white background balances the vibrant product shots, while the green call-to-action buttons are easily noticeable.